-Rogue Amoeba has added a hidden feature to Audio Hijack 3.2.3 that allows users to monitor themselves with no perceptible delay while recording.
+Rogue Amoeba added a (previously-hidden) preference to Audio Hijack 3.3 that allows users to monitor themselves with no perceptible delay while recording.
 This is particularly useful for podcasters, as it allows them to record "live-to-tape" while hearing exactly what their listeners will hear.

 Audio Hijack Pro users will recall being able to accomplish this by tweaking the audio device buffers.
 With Audio Hijack 3, Rogue Amoeba completely reworked the interface from Audio Hijack Pro, making the app simpler and even more flexible at the expense of losing the ability to monitor our recordings without hearing ourselves on delay, or with "low latency."

 Some USB mics have a "zero latency monitoring" feature, but using it means you won't hear what's actually being recorded, and that can lead to some very disappointing recordings if something goes awry in your process.
 The new "Audio Processing" preference in Audio Hijack 3.3 allows you to perfectly tweaks these buffers with a simple preference slider.

 To put this into context I've included a sample workflow here.
 This assumes you're recording a podcast with someone over Skype.
 At the end we'll add in some additional things like noise gates, levels and compressors.
 Next week we'll utilize Loopback to add theme music.